-Goal of the block – to get back the momentum/technique that will probably have taken a knock from the last two blocks.
+The goal of the block – to get back the momentum/technique that will probably have taken a knock from the last two blocks.
 To set you up to be ready to begin overloading and training for strength again.

 Block 5 & 6 are a tough ask leading from an accumulation phase and a realisation phase.
 They are designed to put you into a period of overwork/fatigue during the first 4 weeks (block 5) and then taper the volume away and increase the intensity (block 6).
 This will have hopefully resulted in some good progress over the block leading to some good personal bests.
-However here comes the bad news what comes up, has to come down.
+However here comes the bad news.
+What comes up, has to come down.

 You should be expecting a few weeks of stale and poor training after an overreach and realisation.
-With on the context of your strongest year, this is important as it allows you to experience this within your own training, to see how effective it is but also to experience what it feels like out the other end.
+With in the context of your strongest year, this is important as it allows you to experience this within your own training, to see how effective it is but also to experience what it feels like out the other end.

 You should expect

 - Your form/technique to not be as good as it was before you started block 5

 - You should be stiff/sore through joints and muscles for about 1-2 weeks post Block 6.
 Properly stiff and sore after week 4 of block 6.

 - You should find it tough to get back into a rhythm for a few weeks post block and to build up some training momentum.